Preserving and Celebrating Maasai Cultural Heritage

 Merrueshi Village Clinic

-Merrueshi Village Clinic is providing basic healthcare services to over 4000 Maasai residents of Merrueshi and their neighbors.
-Apart from basic healthcare services the village clinic has a strong emphasis on village hygiene, health education, disease prevention, treatment, vaccination and nutritional education for mothers and their children.
+Merrueshi Village Clinic is providing basic healthcare services to nearly 5000 Maasai residents of Merrueshi and the neighboring communities.
+Apart from basic healthcare services, the village clinic has a strong emphasis on village hygiene, health education, disease prevention, treatment, vaccination and nutritional education for mothers and their children.
 Click to learn more about our village clinic

 Maasai High School